arafinlikhon/pythonpractice/README.md

 ## Let's Connect

 I'm on a journey to become a Python pro, and I'd love to connect with fellow learners and developers.
-You can find me on [GitHub](https://github.com/your-github-profile) and [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile).
+You can find me on [GitHub](https://github.com/arafinlikhon).
 Let's learn and grow together!

 Happy coding!